balena-labs-projects/balena-sense/README.md

 ### Software required

-Running this project is as simple as deploying it to a balenaCloud application.
+Running this project is as simple as deploying it to a balenaCloud fleet.

 One-click deploy to balenaCloud: